 Mamá turned to her, “Today you will cook for us.
-The great aunts are coming, they will be your judges.
+The great aunts are coming; they will be your judges.
 Before cooking, you must make sofrito, our family’s secret ingredient.
 You know what you must do.
 If you fail…” She paused as if the words where too hard to say.
-Mamá inhale deeply, “I must step down and another will take my place, and you must leave our family and your descendents can never know of us.”
+Mamá inhaled deeply, “I must step down and another will take my place, and you must leave our family and your descendants can never know of us.”

-The ground was covered in grass but it was wet and muddy, it had been raining all morning.
+The ground was covered in wet muddy grass; it had been raining all morning.
 The slope was slippery, but she knew where to step.
-At the edge of the old two story house with zinc roof top were little bushes of small sweet peppers.
+At the edge of the old two story house with a zinc roof top with little bushes of small sweet peppers.
 Pastora took the ones that where green and red and moved on toward the cilantro.
-A few steps away was the one ingredient her cooking could not be with out, recao, wild cilantro.
-It grew wild in the humid ground, it’s lush dark green lanced shaped leaves had the aroma of pungent coriander.
-During rainy days the farm would smell of it and she loved it, it was intoxicating.
+A few feet away was the one ingredient her cooking could not be without, recao a wild cilantro.
+It grew wild in the humid ground; its lush dark green lanced shaped leaves had the aroma of pungent coriander.
+During rainy days the farm would smell of it and Pastora loved it, it was intoxicating.
 She often found herself walking toward it, as if mesmerized by some power she could not understand.
-Her siblings called her weird, they said it was just the normal smell of a plant.
-But for her it was more, her family’s legacy for it only grew in their farm.
+Her siblings called her weird; they said it was just the normal smell of a plant.
+But for her it was more, it was her family’s legacy as it only grew in their farm.